JonEilers/genomics/docs/source/assembly/hybrid_assembly.rst

 --------------

-title: “Hybrid assembly using Platanus-allee and MaSuRCA” permalink:
+Hybrid Assembly using Platanus-allee and MaSuRCA
-/hybrid_genome_assembly/ layout: single toc: true toc_sticky: true

-sidebar: nav: sidebar-main header: overlay_image:
-/assets/images/home/cuke1.jpg

-excerpt: “The Short and Long”

 --------------

 Introduction